 The number of location rewriting processes to spawn.
-If you start too few Squid will have to wait for them to process a backlog of URLs, slowing it down.
+If you start too few Squid will have to wait for them to process a backlog of URLs, slowing it down number | Number of location rewrite process to spawn location_rewrite_children 15

 If you start too many they will use RAM and other system resources.